[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 Advertisement

-1527: Bristol merchant Robert Thorne, an English
+1527: Bristol merchant Robert Thorne, an English trader in

-is possible to reach the Eastern spice islands via the North
+possible to reach the Eastern spice islands via the North

 Pole.